Get Ready to Apply

 A charge-off means a company has written off a debt because it does not believe it will receive the money that it’s owed.
 You are still responsible for paying debt that is a charge-off.
 Learn more at investopedia.com.

-Your debt-to-income ratio (DTI) is all your monthly debt payments divided by your gross monthly income.
-This number is one way lenders measure your ability to manage the monthly payments to repay the money you plan to borrow.
+Your debt-to-income ratio (DTI) is calculated by dividing your total monthly debt payments by your gross monthly income.
+Lenders use this number to assess your ability to manage monthly payments and repay the money you plan to borrow.

 Use the calculator below to estimate your DTI.

-This calculator is only an estimate.
-We cannot answer questions about your DTI or determine if you qualify until we review your full application.
+Please note, this calculator provides an estimate only.
+We cannot determine if you qualify or answer questions about your DTI until we have reviewed your full application.

-If you have a high DTI or negative items on your credit report, credit counseling can help!
-The following organizations are certified by the US Department of Housing and Urban Development (HUD) to provide credit counseling:
+f you have a high debt-to-income ratio (DTI) or negative items on your credit report, credit counseling can be a helpful resource!
+The following organizations are certified by the U.S. Department of Housing and Urban Development (HUD) to provide credit counseling services:

 We also recommend the FDIC (Federal Deposit Insurance Corporation) online financial education program: How Money Smart Are You?